-- Flow Vega BOA Snowboard Boot, Sizes 8 – 11
+- System APX Snowboard Boots, Sizes 8 – 13

 - 4 year warranty

-This single length cheap snowboard package comes in boot sizes from 8 – 11.
-While it’s not a huge range, it’s a pretty common men’s boot size that should work for a good majority of people.
+If you are looking for a cheap snowboard package that comes in boot sizes from 8 – 13.
+That’s a pretty wide range that should work for a good majority of men.

 Remember, get sized for snowboard boots before you buy, or at least make sure to thoroughly check the manufacturer’s sizing guide recommendations.
 Snowboard boots aren’t always the same as shoe size.

-You’ll be riding on the Flow Gap board updated for 2018.
-It’s a 154 cm length board that’s moderately waisted, meaning the sidecut is distinct but not aggressive.
+You’ll be riding on the Salomon Pulse Snowboard updated for 2020.
+They now have boards from 149-163cm that are moderately waisted, meaning the sidecut is distinct but not aggressive.

 The board is a flatter and rockered profile.
 Like other boards on our list, this common shape is best for park and powder.

 This keeps your heel locked to the back of the binding and prevents the annoying toe cramp of a toe strap style binding.

 Some users prefer this over lacing because you don’t have to bother tying strings or messing with laces when it’s cold and you’d rather have gloves on.
-The turn dial can be adjusted with or without gloves, in any weather with ease.
+However, laces work just fine and give a secure fit.

 Overall this is the best snowboard package for beginners that can fit a variety of users in a variety of conditions.